 This investment in vocational education would give more students the technical skills needed for good-paying jobs, providing hands-on learning experiences for students to use high-tech industrial tools to create and innovate.
 This approach to technical education will offer more opportunities to inspire the next generation of manufacturing workers and entrepreneurs.
 This bill, as well as a broader reauthorization of federal CTE programs, will help promote to career and technical education to set more students up for success by preparing them for the jobs of the future.

 - CTE programs at the high school and community college level provide hands-on training and education for in-demand, good-paying jobs in a variety of industries from manufacturing to health care to computer programming.

 - Over 377,000 students enrolled in Career and Technical Education (CTE) high school and post-secondary programs in New York from 2015 to 2016.

 - Technical-skill jobs that require a high school diploma but not a four-year degree make up the largest part of the labor market and close to almost half of job openings in New York State through 2024.

-- The overall number of technical-skill jobs are expected to increase by an estimated 2,750 in the Southern Tier by 2022.
+- The overall number of technical-skill jobs are expected to increase by an estimated 8,810 in Western New York by 2022.